-Policy DFE
+Policy DFE, DHB

 Contract Employees.
 Contract employees may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
-A written notice of resignation should be submitted to the Superintendent.
+A written notice of resignation should be submitted to the superintendent.
+Supervisors who have not been designated by the board to accept resignations shall instruct the employee to submit the resignation to the superintendent or other person designated by board action.

 Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
 Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).

-The principal is required to notify the superintendent of an educator's resignation following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency on page 54.
-The superintendent will notify SBEC when an employee resigns and reasonable evidence exists to indicate that the employee has engaged in of the same acts.
+The principal is required to notify the superintendent of an educator's resignation within seven business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency on page 64.
+The superintendent will notify SBEC when an employee resigns and there is evidence to indicate that the employee has engaged in such misconduct.

 Noncontract Employees.
 Noncontract employees may resign their position at any time.
-A written notice of resignation should be submitted to Superintendent at least two weeks prior to the effective date.
+A written notice of resignation should be submitted to the Superintendent at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation but are not required to do so.